awsdocs/amazon-sagemaker-developer-guide/doc_source/rstudio-license.md

 1. Select the license grant with `RSW-SageMaker` as the `Product name` and select **View**\.

 1. From the license detail page, select **Accept & activate license**\.

- **Get information about your RStudio license usage**

-To share how many users are using your RStudio license, you must get information on this usage from Amazon SageMaker\.
-You export your usage information, then report it to RStudio PBC\.
-You can get information about your license usage from AWS License Manager or the RStudio administrative dashboard\.
-The following shows how to collect and export this information\.

- **AWS License Manager**

- AWS License Manager keeps track of your usage for granted licenses and can generate reports of that usage\.
-For information on how to generate AWS License Manager usage reports, see [License Reporting in License Manager](https://docs.aws.amazon.com/license-manager/latest/userguide/license-reporting.html)\.

  **RStudio administrative dashboard**